autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 The name of the interface must be `/<component name>/api/<interface name>`, where `<component name>` is the name of the component.
 For an AD API component, omit this part and start with `/api`.
 The `<interface name>` is an arbitrary string separated by slashes.
-Note that this rule causes a restriction that the namespace `api` must not be used as a name other than AD API and Component Interface.
+Note that this rule causes a restriction that the namespace `api` must not be used as a name other than AD API and the component interface.

-The following are examples of correct interface names for AD API and Component Interface:
+The following are examples of correct interface names for AD API and the component interface:

 - /api/autoware/state
 - /api/autoware/engage
 - /planning/api/route/set
 - /vehicle/api/status

-The following are examples of incorrect interface names for AD API and Component Interface:
+The following are examples of incorrect interface names for AD API and the component interface:

 - /ad_api/autoware/state
 - /autoware/engage